 Paper, Paintings and Cultural Landscape Conservation

-August 17 – 27, 2024 Registration open.
+August 13 – 23, 2025: Registration is open.

-Participants engage in hands-on studio work, learning introductory conservation techniques of artworks on paper and paintings on canvas.
+Participants engage in hands-on studio work, learning introductory conservation techniques of artworks on paper and paintings on canvas from the 17th to the 20th centuries.

-In the conservation studio, students learn the principles of conservation, criteria of intervention, deontology, condition reporting and basic intervention techniques; preparing solutions, gels and materials for use; and conservation of paintings from the 17th to the 20th centuries.
+In the conservation studio, students learn conservation principles, intervention criteria, deontology, condition reporting, and basic intervention techniques and prepare solutions, gels, and materials for conservation procedures.

 The session begins with an introduction to the principles, standards, and guidelines for art conservation and restoration, followed by practical hands-on experience, excursions, and lectures.